platzky/platzky/docs/plugins/content-transformers.rst

 ``provides_content_types`` is the counterpart to ``accepted_content_types``: what a plugin *produces* rather than what it consumes.
-The two are independent — contributing a type to the vocabulary is not permission to act on it, which still takes the plugin's own opt-in and the operator's grant.
+The two are independent — contributing a type to the vocabulary is not permission to act on it, which still takes the plugin's own opt-in and the site owner's grant.

 Content types are read only when content is transformed, well after loading, so a plugin may contribute one whatever order it loads in, and the check below runs once